benjdauno/performance_comparison/README.md

 1. ```make build``` to build and star the docker containers
 2. ```make test``` to run k6 against the environment

+It is possible encouraged to monitor resource usage with the ```docker stats``` command to ensure that containers are being loaded appropriately.

 ## Caveats